abelardopardo/ontask_b/docs_src/Tutorial/Tasks/create_workflow.rst

 .. figure:: /scaptures/dataops_datauploadmerge2.png
    :align: center

-You can always click in the |fa-home| *Workflows* link at the left corner of the top menu to go back to the home page and select a different workflow to open (or create a new one).
+You can always click on the |fa-home| *Workflows* link at the left corner of the top menu to go back to the home page and select a different workflow to open (or create a new one).

 .. figure:: /scaptures/workflow_index.png